itskalvik/sgp-tools/docs/api/kernels/index.md

-# Kernels
+# `kernels`: Custom Kernel Functions

-This section covers the special non-stationary kernel functions available in SGP-Tools.
+This module contains advanced, non-stationary kernel functions for the Gaussian Process models.

-Non-stationary kernel functions in this package:

-- `neural_kernel`: Provides the neural spectral kernel that uses a mixture of multilayer perceptrons
-- `attentive_kernel`: Provides the attentive kernel that uses a multilayer perceptron to get a mixture of RBF kernels
+* **`AttentiveKernel`:** A non-stationary kernel that uses a neural network to learn attention weights for a mixture of RBF kernels.
+This allows the model to adapt its assumptions about the data's correlation structure across the input space.

-- `neural_network`: Helper class that provides a multilayer perceptron compatible with GPFlow
+* **`NeuralSpectralKernel`:** Another non-stationary kernel that employs Multilayer perceptrons (MLPs) to learn the frequency, lengthscale, and variance of a spectral mixture.
+This provides a flexible way to model complex, non-stationary data.